Cole: Ole won't disappoint as United boss

 Cole also discussed the top four run-in ahead of this weekend’s clash against Watford at Old Trafford.

-“If we’d beaten Arsenal that would have given us a nice little buffer.
+He said: “If we’d beaten Arsenal that would have given us a nice little buffer.
 Our confidence has been knocked a bit losing the last couple of games, but come the weekend if we can get a positive result [against Watford] and Arsenal don’t do too well, Tottenham slip up, that gives us an opportunity.”

 Elsewhere, Arsenal will host Newcastle and Tottenham will host Crystal Palace as the race to finish in the Premier League's top four hots up.